-In May 2008 he took part in the Help for Heroes Big Battlefield Bike Ride, a 350 mile cycling challenge around the battlefields of northern France, to raise funds to benefit other injured servicemen and women.
+While recovering at Headley Court in Surrey, Jon-Allan was asked if he’d like to join a bike ride to raise money to build a pool.
+He agreed and in 2008 cycled on the first the Help for Heroes Big Battlefield Bike Ride, a 350-mile challenge around the battlefields of northern France, to raise funds to benefit other injured Servicemen and women.
+This sparked his interest in cycling.

-In August 2008, with support from Help for Heroes, Jon-Allan attended a Paralympic sports camp in San Diego to nuture his interest in Paralympic sport.
-Already identified as particularly talented at a Paralympic talent ID day in the UK, the British Cycling team then decided to put him through his paces in Newport Velodrome, on one of their more in depth talent camps.
+In August 2008, with support from Help for Heroes, Jon-Allan attended a Paralympic sports camp in San Diego.
+Already spotted at a Paralympic talent ID day in the UK, the British Cycling team decided to put him through his paces in the Velodrome and he was accepted onto the British Para-cycling Programme in January 2009.